-The Committee will have access to all Company books, records, facilities and personnel as deemed necessary or appropriate by any member of the Committee.
-If the Committee concludes that it must retain legal, accounting or other outside advisors, it may do so and determine compensation for those advisors at the Company's expense.
-The Committee may also pay any ordinary administrative expenses it deems appropriate in carrying out its duties at the expense of the Company.
+The Committee will have full access to all Company books, records, facilities and personnel as deemed necessary or appropriate by any member of the Committee.
 The Committee will have authority to require that any of the Company's personnel or outside advisors attend any meeting of the Committee or meet with any member of the Committee or any of its advisors.

-The Chairperson shall have the delegated authority to act on behalf of the Committee (1) as provided in the Audit Committee Pre-approval Policy and (2) as may otherwise be determined by the Committee.
-The Committee also may form and delegate authority to one or more subcommittees consisting of one or more members of the Board to the extent allowed under applicable law and stock exchange listing requirements.
+The Chairperson shall have the delegated authority to act on behalf of the Committee (1) in connection with the negotiation and execution of engagement letters of the Auditors, legal counsel or other advisers to be retained by the Committee, (2) as provided in the Audit Committee Pre-approval Policy and (3) as may otherwise be determined by the Committee.
+The Committee also may form and delegate authority to one or more subcommittees consisting of one or more members of the Committee to the extent allowed under applicable law and stock exchange listing requirements.
 By delegating an issue to the Chairperson or a subcommittee, the Committee will be presented to the full Committee at its next scheduled meeting.
 By approving this Charter, the Board delegates authority to the Committee with respect to these responsibilities.